mennamamdouh/Building-a-Flexible-Discount-Engine-for-a-Retail-Store-with-Scala/README.md

     a. `ojdbc7-12.1.0.2` to connect to Oracle DBMS.

     > It's compatible with `Oracle Database 11g Express Edition Release 11.2.0.2.0` and `Java SE 8 - jdk8`.
-If you've another versions, find the proper JDBC version.
+If you've another versions, please download the proper JDBC version.

     b. `kotlin-stdlib-1.4.0`, `java-dotenv-5.2.2`, and `annotations-13.0` to hanle the environment variables.
 [Optional]

 4. Import the libraries in IntelliJ through __Files &rarr; Project Structure &rarr; Modules &rarr; Dependencies__.

-5. Replace your database credentials in the [.env](IntelliJ/DiscountEngine/src/main/scala/.env) file, or you can add them inside the [DBConnection](codes/DBConnection.scala) file itself by assigning them to the varibales.
+5. Replace your database credentials in the [.env](IntelliJ/DiscountEngine/src/main/scala/.env) file, or you can add them in [DBConnection](codes/DBConnection.scala) file itself by assigning them to the varibales.

-6. Run the code, explore the data inserted into __Orders__ table in the database, investigate the [log file](rules_engine.log) for any information, and enjoy your __Discount Engine__ !
+6. Run the code, show the data inserted into __Orders__ table in the database, explore the [log file](rules_engine.log) for more information about the flow, and enjoy your __Discount Engine__ !